ehashman/website-wics/content/F2014/F14-media-sarah-sharp.md

 The lesson I took was basically rules can be bent.
-Being able to talk with your professors and being able to get extra credit for cool projects or do projects with professors, that wasn't something I really thought of as this high school student from this really small town that's trying to follow the rules.
+Being able to talk with your professors and being able to get extra credit for cool projects or do projects with profs, that wasn't something I really thought of as this high school student from this really small town that's trying to follow the rules.
 It's fun to try to be able to find a project that you are passionate about and see if people will help you work on it.